jonsag/piSchoolBell/README.md

 Installation
 =============================
-Later i will probably make an insttallation script, but for now this is how it goes...
+Later i will probably make an installation script, but for now this is how it goes...

 Install prerequisites
 -----------------------------